Lionel Hutz is my favorite simpsons character

 My Work in AI/ML/DS

 I'm a Python programmer passionate about ensuring the quality and reliability of AI systems.
 At dataannotation.tech, I evaluate and refine cutting-edge AI models across a diverse range of projects.
-My work focuses on critically assessing AI-generated outputs, including code, algorithms, games, simulations, and chatbot interactions, to ensure they meet the highest standards of accuracy and performance.
+My work focuses on critically assessing AI-generated outputs, including code, algorithms, games, simulations, and general chatbot interactions, to ensure they meet the highest standards of correctness, groundedness and performance.
+When the tasks are more open-ended, I try to focus mostly on general ML/DL/AI topics.

 Key Contributions